esraessfib/ROS2-VisionPi/README.md

 # ROS2-VisionPi
-This repository is based on Raspberry pi
+Is a ROS2-based intelligent vision robot designed to run on Raspberry Pi platforms.